How to Stay Safe and Warm When Ice Skating

 Kids are also at risk of hypothermia and frostbite more than adults, especially on fingers, ears, and noses.

-Make sure they have earmuffs and take frequent breaks in a warm space.
+Make sure they also have earmuffs and take frequent breaks in a warm space.

 Muscles shorten or contract when we sit for hours or transit to the rink.